techgirlgeek/mac_profile/Readme.md

+#Karyn's Environment
 These are just my environment variables, aliases, etc.
 Nothing much exciting to see here, just setup to save me time in the future.